wormhole-foundation/wormhole-sdk-ts/README.md

-# Connect SDK
+# Wormhole TS SDK

-The Connect SDK is a TypeScript SDK for interacting with the chains Wormhole supports and the [protocols](#protocols) built on top of Wormhole.
+The Wormhole Typescript SDK is useful for interacting with the chains Wormhole supports and the [protocols](#protocols) built on top of Wormhole.

 ## Warning